 - 50 new, dedicated units of youth housing as part of a larger affordable housing project.

-We’re seeking folks with construction experience to volunteer as build leaders this spring.
-We’re also seeking people of all ages and abilities to help at our fall Build Days.
-If you would like to be involved with advocacy, please consider committee membership to get involved with the planning and outreach for our tiny house village.
+We’re seeking people of all ages and abilities to help out at our build days.
+If you would like to be involved with advocacy, please consider committee membership to get involved with planning and outreach for our Tiny House Empowerment Village.
 To volunteer with the Tiny House Empowerment Village in any way, please email our Tiny House Project Coordinator Jilly de la Torre at firstname.lastname@example.org.

 If you would like to donate to the Tiny House Village, please click here and scroll down to “Tiny House Village.”